valencik/mastersAPSC/documents/thesis/thesis.md

 > TODO Discuss pairs with a distance of 4

 > TODO Discuss limitations of "non informed" string edit distances.

-### Extending the String Metric
-"Adam Sarty" and "A.Sarty" should actually have a small distance in our application.
-This type of analysis would require a significant modification to the existing string metrics.
-There are many open source implementations of string distance functions, so a modification is not out of the question.

-Another approach could simplify the list of authors while accepting potential loss of information.
-The current number of unique authors after perl parsing is $100147$, if we remove all authors that include *" the "* in their name we reduce to $98788$ authors.
-This has the effect of removing collaborations from the author list.
-This may or may not be desired for some analysis.
-In attempting to find author with typos and similar data entry mistakes in their names this filtering is unlikely to have significant impact.
-Author name fields representing collaborations are often long and have small string distances to one another as they informative part of their name is typically an acronym.

-Continuing this approach of throwing away some data to narrow our results, removing all spaces returns on $97411$ unique authors.
-And removing all characters but alphabetical ones returns $95366$ unique authors.
-It is worth recalling that Pritychenko reports 96200 unique authors in his 2014 paper.

-%- TODO Evaluate how much more detail I should go into on 'further tools'

-There are other more advanced tools from the field of information and language theory that could be used as well.
-Simple transducers could be specified to calculate the author name abbreviations in an efficient manner.
-However this presents a significant departure from the rest of the work.

 Associating Mining